traceychung/support_engineer_homework/README.md

    - account
 4. Add all SQL and JavaScript files to your fork.
 5. Write a README explaining how to run your application.
-6. Push up your submission.
+6. Push up your submission and let us know where to find it.

 ## Questions: